 Pluto TV: This app curates and tracks down a wide variety of news apps and news sources from the web and puts it all into one nifty cable-like menu.
 Sky News, an international news operation, RT America, MSNBC and NBC are among the vast offerings being drawn from places like YouTube, Vimeo and Bloomberg Television.
 (You don’t need a cable subscription to use this app.)

-Best on-demand news apps
+Best news apps: on-demand

 BBC News: After a recent retooling, the BBC News app has a unique breakdown among its peers, where viewers can select news by country or region.
 Being able to select news out of Australia or India is a neat feature and gives viewers an easier way to plumb stories from particular regions of the world.
-THE BBC News app also has categories for technology, health, environment and arts & entertainment.
+The BBC News app also has categories for technology, health, environment and arts & entertainment.
 (You don’t need a cable subscription to use this app.)

 PBS: Within the PBS video app, The PBS NewsHour is a great, non-partisan clearinghouse for national politics, investigative stories and international news.
 Based out of Washington D.C., the NewsHour takes the national newscast out of New York City and delves into topics viewers won’t see elsewhere.
 The NewsHour does a lot more in-depth reporting in the U.S. and internationally, often allowing reporters to spend weeks or months on a story.
 When there’s analysis from experts, it’s actually by people who have expertise in a particular field, flouting the typical talking-head nonsense that’s become in the norm in the television news biz.
 (You don’t need a cable subscription to use this app.)

 NBC News: NBC Nightly News with Lester Holt has remained the top evening news program for the second quarter of 2016, but the NBC News app has a ways a to go before measuring up to CBS News Live 24/7.
-What’s both annoying and counterintuitive about the NBC News app is the number of commercials peppered between every news segment.
+What’s both annoying and counter intuitive about the NBC News app is the number of commercials peppered between every news segment.
 What’s worse, it’s often the same commercial.
 Such a format suggests that Comcast (which owns NBC) has zero interest in offering its content outside of the traditional forum of cable television.
 It’s too bad too because since Holt has taken over the evening news slot, the show has amassed not only the most viewers but the captured the highly coveted age-25-to-54 demographic.
 Watching NBC News on other apps like Pluto TV, or even YouTube is slightly more satisfying and user friendly.